tayloraswift/swift-png/examples/README.md

 What we want to do is map the grayscale [`UInt8`](https://developer.apple.com/documentation/swift/uint8) values to some color gradient, where gray value `0` gets the color at the bottom of the gradient, and gray value `255` gets the color at the top of the gradient.
 We will do this by creating a new, indexed image where the gray values in the original image are the indices in the new image, and where each index references a gradient value stored in the **image palette**.

 We define a simple, six-stop gradient function with the following code.
-It produces a gradient that is black at the bottom, red in the middle, and yellow at the top.
+It generates a gradient that is black at the bottom, red in the middle, and yellow at the top.

 ```swift
 func lerp(_ a:(r:Double, g:Double, b:Double), _ b:(r:Double, g:Double, b:Double), t:Double)